 - 1. The computations and assessed works from written exams will be preserved (in paper or digital form) for two years after the assessment. - 2.
-The bachelor and master thesis and its assessment will be preserved (in paper or digital form) for seven years after the assessment.
+The thesis and its assessment will be preserved (in paper or digital form) for seven years after the assessment.